-- Compact size for placement anywhere.

-- Convenience of Plug & Play installation.

-- Fully 802.11g compatible.

-- 802.11n compliant.

-- Powered by the USB port; no external power source required.

-- USB 2.0 standard.

-- You can securely connect to a wireless network using WPA/WPA2 (Wi-Fi Protected Access) providing you a much higher level of security for your data and communication than has previously been available.
-You may also use 802.1x for wireless authentication.

-- Supports Infrastructure networks via an access point
+- Compact size for placement anywhere. - Fully 802.11g compatible. - 802.11n compliant. - Powered by the USB port; no external power source required. - USB 2.0 standard\. - You can securely connect to a wireless network using WPATM/WPA2TM (Wi-Fi® Protected Access) providing you a much higher level of security for your data and communication than has previously been available. - Position the DWA-140 almost anywhere in your workspace to achieve the best reception possible. - Supports Infrastructure networks via an access point or wireless router.

-- User-friendly configuration and diagnostic utilities.

-Using a USB 1.1 port will adversely affect throughput.
+\ Using a USB 1.1 port will adversely affect throughput.